Subcompact cardinals, type omission and ladder systems: Type omission and pi11 -subcompactness

 Now, we may apply the hypothesis of the lemma and obtain a model $N$ for $T$ that omits $p$.
-Without loss of generality, $N$ is transitive.
 As in the proof of Lemma \ref{lemma: localized strong compactness}, the embedding $j\colon M \to N$ which is defined by $j(z) = c_z^N$ is an elementary embedding with critical point $\kappa$.
-By the type omission, $s^N = j \image M$, as wanted. \end{proof}
+By the type omission, $s^N = j \image M$.

+We are not done yet, since $N$ might be ill founded.\footnote{In the previous version of this paper, we added the hypothesis that the theory $T$ includes the $\mathcal{L}_{\omega_1,\omega_1}$-formula stating that the membership relation is well-founded.}